-Gobeklians probably had hour decans (see the Babylonian set below, and three kinds of Egyptian decans in Furter 2016: Stoneprint; and in an article in Expression edition 13).
+Gobeklians probably had hour decans (see the Babylonian set below, and three kinds of Egyptian decans in Furter 2016: Stoneprint; and in an article in the anthropology journal Expression edition 13).
 They may have had a zodiac, probably including some of these animals, but Stephany focuses on the galaxy.

 There is no consistent scale, projection, stars, or polar context in Stephany’s scheme.
 He finds shreds of incidental, undeveloped, ‘un-evolved’ conscious logic.
 The wild goose chase for correspondences reveals popular and ‘scientific’ archaeo astronomy to be stuck in a narrow fundamentalist, developmental and diffusionist paradigm.

 On dating, Stephany goes further back than any other author.
 On pillar D38 he sees the thin bull-fox as summer in Capricornus; pig as winter in Ursa head and Cancer; birds as autumn in Triangulum, Aries and Pleiades.
 Thus he implies spring and the Age in Libra-Scorpius, impossibly early.